 This new capability was needed because the wing was tasked with flying construction materials to Summit Station, a year-around science observation outpost high up on the Greenland ice cap.

-The summer missions in Greenland are critical for providing aircrews with experience in operating in Polar Regions, Ham said.
+The summer missions in Green-

 A 109th Airlift Wing aircrew flies an LC-130 Hercules over Baffin Bay in Greenland, May 12, 2023.
 The wing deploys to Greenland annually to provide airlift to the National Science Foundation and train members in the Arctic.
 Photo by Staff Sgt.
 Madison Scaringe, 109th Airlift Wing.